albinsjolin/cancer-whitepaper/README.md

 ### Cancer and caloric restriction

 Caloric restriction has long been used as a measure for people to lose weight, but there are also appliances against disease.
 O’Flanagan et al. (2017) explored the effects that calorie restriction has on cancer patients.
 Their specification was to lower the patients' caloric intake by 30%, without the incurrence of malnutrition.
 Their data suggest that caloric restriction acts against inflammation, angiogenesis, insulin and IGF-1.
-They also mention that a 30% reduction in calories in mice, displayed an overall -75.5% in tumor incidence.
+They also mention that a 30% reduction in calories in mice, displayed an overall 75.5% reduction in tumor incidence.
 They speculated that caloric restriction combined with a ketogenic diet, would probably increase that number.

 ## Discussion